 - Using a shortcut: Designate a shortcut key or mouse button in Varjo Base under the Workspace tab and Virtual desktop shortcut.
-The following keys cannot be used as shortcuts: Esc, Windows, and Enter; left, middle, and right mouse buttons.
+The following keys cannot be used as shortcuts: Esc, Windows key, and Enter; left, middle, and right mouse buttons.

 One or more virtual displays can be set up in Varjo Workspace.
 You can use controllers to point and click in Windows applications on your virtual desktop, or use a regular keyboard and mouse.

 Virtual desktop can be customized in the Workspace tab in Varjo Base:

 |Application background||Displays the active 3D application as the background of your virtual desktop.|